-Includes 5 subsections that support an outcome where people receive quality services Subsections through effective governance and a supported workforce. applicable to this service fully attained.
+Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

 The governance body is working towards ensuring equity through addressing barriers in service delivery and plans to incorporate this in their business plan.
 The service delivery supports diversity, inclusion, and equality for all residents.